Craugastor bocourti

 Craugastor bocourti (common name: Bocourt's robber frog) is a species of frog in the family Craugastoridae.
-It is endemic to Guatemala and found on the mountains of the Alta Verapaz Department and the Sierra de las Minas.
+The species is endemic to Guatemala and found on the mountains of the Sierra de las Minas in Alta Verapaz Department.
 It is named after Marie Firmin Bocourt, a French zoologist and artist.

+Habitat

-Its natural habitat is cloud forest where it lives on the forest floor.
+The natural habitat of Craugaster bocourti is cloud forest, where it lives on the forest floor.
 It occurs at elevations of 1300–1700 m above sea level.

+Conservation status

 Craugastor bocourti is threatened by habitat loss caused by agriculture, wood extraction, and human settlement.